avisheksanvas/EasySeminar/README.md

 * More advanced note making tools that will make it easier for the speaker to create and manage notes.

 As said by our team member Prabhat Singh:
->It is app for common people
+>It is an app for common people
->Which is used not so commonly
+>but not used commonly